Skip to main content

 The Login.gov service offers the public secure and private online access to participating government programs.
 With one Login.gov account, you can sign into services offered by multiple government agencies.
 Our goal is to make managing federal benefits, services, and applications easier and more secure.

-The Login.gov service partners with other federal agencies (“partners”) to allow you to access those services with just one Login.gov account, eliminating the need to create many separate accounts across government.
+The Login.gov service partners with other government agencies (“partners”) to allow you to access those services with just one Login.gov account, eliminating the need to create many separate accounts across government.

 1. You provided explicit consent (which you can revoke that at any time);